 Please note that for SQL connection string, both parameter name and environment variable should be named

-DefaultConnection-Web.config Connection String.
+<connectionname> is the name of the connection in the Web.config file (often “DefaultConnection”).
 More details are in this forum post and specifically in this comment.

 When Web Deploy package is built you can open it in the explorer and see